pulp/pulpcore/docs/admin/reference/settings.md

 ### REMOTE_USER_ENVIRON_NAME

-The name of the WSGI environment variable to read for `webserver authentication
+The name of the WSGI environment variable to read for `webserver authentication <webserver-authentication>`.
-<webserver-authentication>`.
+It is only used with the `PulpRemoteUserAuthentication` authentication class.

 !!! warning
     Configuring this has serious security implications.
 See the [Django warning at the end of this section in their docs](https://docs.djangoproject.com/en/4.2/howto/auth-remote-user/#configuration) for more details.

 Defaults to `'REMOTE_USER'`.

+### REMOTE_USER_OPENAPI_SECURITY_SCHEME

+A JSON object representing the security scheme advertised for the `PulpRemoteUserAuthentication` authentication class.

+Defaults to `{"type": "mutualTLS"}`, which represents x509 certificate based authentication.